What happens during a hangover?

 The science behind the misery

-Hangovers are horrible.
+Hangovers can be a really uncomfortable experience.
 No matter how amazing a night out was, a hangover can suck the joy right out of all those great memories and leave you feeling nauseated, dehydrated, exhausted and generally out of it.
-Not to mention the horrendous pounding in your head!

 - Low mood/feeling down